openillink-project/openillink/README.md

-# Openillink
+# OpeniLLink
-Openillink is a web based system designed to manage Inter library loans (ILL) and document delivery.
+OpeniLLink is a web based Inter Library Loan and document delivery management sytem based on OpenURL and currently used by some academic libraries in Switzerland

 ## Main features
  * Web-based forms to order articles and books